ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/template.rst

   {/if}

-There is a great deal more information about possible conditionals in the :doc:`Conditional Global Variables
+There is a great deal more information about possible conditionals in the :doc:`Conditional Tags
 </templates/conditionals>`, so we suggest you give it a quick
 look over.

-If you are scripting conditional variables in your module, then they should be done first when processing tag data before any other variables are parsed.
+If you are scripting conditional tags in your module, then they should be done first when processing tag data before any other variables are parsed.
 Instead of writing your own conditional parsing routine, ExpressionEngine allows you to simply give your data to a method that